Frequently Asked Questions

 Who should I contact if I have a complaint about a dentist licensed in Alaska?

-The handles complaints and disciplinary actions for dental providers licensed in Alaska.
+The Alaska Board of Dental Examiners handles complaints and disciplinary actions for dental providers licensed in Alaska.

 Where can I find out if my drinking water has enough fluoride in it to help prevent dental decay?

 The US Department of Health and Human Services has proposed new recommendations for community water fluoridation with fluoride concentration at 0.7 parts per million (ppm).
 Contact your local water system operator and ask if the naturally occurring fluoride level in your water is 0.7 ppm or if the system’s water is being adjusted to that level.
 You can also check the fluoride level through the Centers for Disease Control and Prevention website My Water’s Fluoride.
 If you have a well for your water source, you can have your water tested at a certified testing lab.